Eva Gustavson: Background

 Eva Gustavson was born in Horten on the Oslo Fjord, in Norway.
 Her father, Oscar Gustavson, was a violinist-conductor at the National Theatre and later at Oslo Philharmonic Orchestra; her mother, Margit Gustavson (née Schwartz), played the piano and was an organist.
 Eva studied singing and dancing in her youth, becoming an accomplished tap-dancer, acrobat, and musician.
-She joined a traveling cabaret troupe in her late teens but was later advised to quit in order to pursue a career as an opera singer.
+She joined a traveling cabaret troupe in her late teens but was later advised to quit to pursue a career as an opera singer.
 She studied singing in Oslo with Bokken Lasson, Soffi Schønning and Signe Amundsen.
 During the early part of World War II, she entered the Royal Swedish Opera School in neutral Sweden on a scholarship where she studied under Adelaide von Skilondz.
 She was also mentored during this time by Kirsten Flagstad.
 She became separated from her family for the duration of much of the war, as they were stranded by the Occupation of Norway by Nazi Germany.
 After the War, Gustavson continued with further studies in Milan, Italy under the advice of Flagstad.
 She later studied the title role of Carmen in California with Vladimir Rosing.

 Career

 Gustavson made her professional opera debut in Oslo in 1946.
 In 1947 she won first prize at the UNESCO international music competition in Paris.
-In 1947-1948 she was a principal contralto at the Opéra Royal de Wallonie and made several appearances at La Monnaie in Brussels, Belgium.
+In 1947–1948 she was a principal contralto at the Opéra Royal de Wallonie and made several appearances at La Monnaie in Brussels, Belgium.
 She spent the next 15 years performing lead roles in major opera houses throughout Europe and North America.
 She became particularly associated with the title role in Georges Bizet's Carmen, a role she portrayed more than 300 times during her career in multiple languages.
 Her first portrayal of Carmen was in 1949 at the Royal Swedish Opera.
 Her other signature roles were Amneris in Giuseppe Verdi's Aida and Azucena in Verdi's Il trovatore.
 Although she appeared in operas and toured throughout Europe and North America, Gustavson spent much of her career performing with the Norwegian National Opera in Oslo.